Suzuki T10

 The Suzuki T10 is a 246 cc, two-stroke, twin-cylinder motorcycle produced by the Japanese Suzuki company between 1962 and 1967.
 The model was based on the earlier Colleda TT and had an improved frame.
-It was marketed as the El Camino in the US and was Suzuki's first twin the be sold in America.
+It was marketed as the El Camino in the US and was Suzuki's first twin to be sold in America.

 Technical details

 Engine and transmission

 The engine of the T10 was a development of the earlier Colleda TT, which had been introduced in 1956.
 The 180° piston ported two stroke twin was of unit construction and had cast iron barrels and an alloy head.
 Bore and stroke were 52 × 58 mm and the claimed power output was 21 bhp @ 7,000 rpm.

 Ignition was by twin coils with points mounted on the end of the crankshaft.
 Power to the 12v battery was supplied by a flywheel generator and the machine was fitted with an electric start.
 Fuel was delivered by twin 20 mm Mikuni Carburettors.

 Primary drive was by helical gears to a multi-plate wet clutch.
 The four speed sequential gearbox used a 'rotating shift' mechanism; 'changing up' from top (4th) gear took the gearbox back to neutral.
 This was intended to reduce footwork when riding in traffic.
 Chain drive took power to the rear wheel and the chain was fully enclosed to protect it from road dirt.